pponec/ujorm/README_ELEMENT.md

    - In `finally`, once the current call ends, a queued refresh is immediately executed.
    - On network/server failure, the error is logged (`console.error(err)`), and the state machine still resets.

-In short: the page behaves like classic server-rendered HTML, but user edits trigger delayed AJAX POST calls that update only selected DOM fragments, using the same backend rendering methods as full-page GET.
+In short, the page remains server-rendered, while user edits trigger delayed AJAX POST calls that update only selected DOM fragments using the same backend rendering methods as full-page GET.

 ### Request/Response Sequence (ASCII)